tztztztz/Phalcon-PDO-Paginator/README.md

 //////////
 // Optional but strongly recommended array with format/structure similar
 // to result value of Builder->getQuery()->getSQL() function
-// it should contain dedicated query to determine number of records for $sqlData - usually calculating it by COUNT() function
+// it should contain dedicated query to determine number of records for $sqlData,
+// usually calculating it by COUNT() function
+//
 // Please note, that for $sqlCount binds from sqlData will be used inside PDOPaginator
 // For example:
 $sqlCount = 'SELECT COUNT(*) FROM shop_orders WHERE creation_time > :ct:';